-Prior to commercialization, STK-001 and our future product candidates must be approved by the FDA pursuant to a new drug application, or NDA, in the United States and pursuant to similar marketing applications by the EMA and similar regulatory authorities outside the United States.
+Prior to commercialization, STK-001, any product candidate selected to treat ADOA, and our other future product candidates must be approved by the FDA pursuant to a new drug application ("NDA") in the United States and pursuant to similar marketing applications by the EMA and similar regulatory authorities outside the United States.
 The process of obtaining marketing approvals, both in the United States and abroad, is expensive and takes many years, if approval is obtained at all, and can vary substantially based upon a variety of factors, including the type, complexity and novelty of the product candidates involved.
 Failure to obtain marketing approval for a product candidate will prevent us from commercializing the product candidate.
-We have not received approval to market STK-001 or any of our future product candidates from regulatory authorities in any jurisdiction.
+We have not received approval to market STK-001, any product candidate selected to treat ADOA or any of our other future product candidates from regulatory authorities in any jurisdiction.
 We have no experience in submitting and supporting the applications necessary to gain marketing approvals, and, in the event regulatory authorities indicate that we may submit such applications, we may be unable to do so as quickly and efficiently as desired.
 Securing marketing approval requires the submission of extensive preclinical and clinical data and supporting information to regulatory authorities for each therapeutic indication to establish the product candidate's safety and efficacy.
 Securing marketing approval also requires the submission of information about the product manufacturing process to, and inspection of manufacturing facilities by, the regulatory authorities.
 Our product candidates may not be effective, may be only moderately effective or may prove to have undesirable or unintended side effects, toxicities or other characteristics that may preclude our obtaining marketing approval or prevent or limit commercial use.
-Regulatory authorities have substantial discretion in the approval process and may refuse to accept or file any application or may decide that our data are insufficient for approval delay, limit or prevent marketing approval of a product candidate.
+Regulatory authorities have substantial discretion in the approval process and may refuse to accept or file any application or may decide that our data are insu for approval and require additional preclinical, clinical or other studies.
+In addition, varying interpretations of the data obtained from preclinical and clinical testing could delay, limit or prevent marketing approval of a product candidate.

-Approval of STK-001 and our future product candidates may be delayed or refused for many reasons, including:
+Approval of STK-001, any product candidate selected to treat ADOA and our other future product candidates may be delayed or refused for many reasons, including: